strangerstudios/paid-memberships-pro/readme.txt

 = 1.9.2 =
 * BUG FIX: Fixed issue where Braintree checkouts were failing with a CVV error when existing users checked out.
 * BUG FIX: Fixed issue loading the Stripe library in PHP 5.6.
+* BUG FIX: Member List CSV export was ignoring search parameter.
+* BUG FIX: Discount codes weren't being remembered during the "review" step of a PayPal Express checkout.
+* ENHANCEMENT/FIX: Search Filter would trigger incorrectly for REST API request by slug.
+* ENHANCEMENT/FIX: Didn't always identify MasterCard cards correctly to set the CardType with some gateways.
+* ENHANCEMENT: Tested up to WordPress 4.8.
+* ENHANCEMENT: Made countries translatable.
+* ENHANCEMENT: Improved performance via PHP $_SESSION management improvements.
+We now only open the session before we set session vars and close the session when we are finished with it.

 = 1.9.1 =
 * BUG FIX: Fixed the code checking if the Stripe library is already loaded to compatability issues with other plugins bundling the Stripe API library.